 - 11′-13′ umbrellas – at least 100 pounds

 Besides enhancing the style of your patio or deck, the proper umbrella fabric will determine how your umbrella covering handles sun, rain, weather & cold.
 Sunbrella is one of the most popular and durable fabrics in the market today.
-Sunbrella umbrella fabrics come in a wide variety of colors and patterns and resist fading.
-Other fabrics include Outdura and Bella-Dura.
+Sunbrella and Outdura umbrella fabrics come in a wide variety of colors and patterns and resist fading.
+Other fabrics include

 After following the recommendations here for your Umbrella Style, Umbrella Size, Umbrella Frames, Umbrella Bases, and Umbrella Fabric, it should be easy to select which type of umbrella you need to buy.
 The hardest part will be picking out a color or pattern to match your decor.
 There are literally hundreds to choose from.